 above or equal to,

-below or equal to
+below or equal to.

-1 hour, etc. or
+1 hour, or

-customto set a value between 5 minutes and 48 hours.
+custom to set a value between 5 minutes and 48 hours.

 To receive a notification when an application has stopped sending RUM events, set the condition to

 below 1.
-This notifies when no RUM events match the monitor query in a given timeframe across all aggregate groups.
+This notifies when no RUM events match the monitor query in a given time frame across all aggregate groups.

 When splitting the monitor by any dimension (tag or facet) and using a

 below condition, the alert is triggered if and only if there are RUM events for a given group, and the count is below the threshold—or if there are no RUM events for all of the groups.